Exotic t-structures and actions of quantum affine algebras: Some final remarks

 \begin{Corollary} Fix a perverse coherent t-structure on $D(\g) = D(\tg_\eta)$.
 Then there exists a unique t-structure on $\oplus_\uk D(\g_\uk)$ such that \begin{enumerate} \item $\iota_*\colon D(\tsN) \rightarrow D(\tg)$ is t-exact with respect to the t-structure on $D(\tg)$ induced as in Corollary \ref{cor:tg-app} and \item the 1-morphism $D(\g_\uk) \rightarrow D(\tsN)$ induced by a collection of planar trees is t-exact. \end{enumerate} Moreover, this t-structure is braid positive on $\oplus_\uk D(\g_\uk)$.

-If we choose the standard perversity function $p = 0$ on $\g$ then we recover the ``representation theoretic exotic t-structure'' on $D(\tsN)$ from \cite[Theorem 4.2]{BM}.
+If we take the standard perversity function $p = 0$ on $\g$ and $H$ trivial then we recover the ``representation theoretic exotic t-structure'' on $D(\tsN)$ from \cite[Theorem 1.5.1]{BM}.

-If we choose the middle perversity function on $\g$ then we recover the ``perversely exotic t-structure'' on $D(\tsN)$ from \cite[Theorem 6.2.1]{BM}. \end{Corollary} \begin{proof} The first part follows exactly like in the proof of Theorem \ref{thm:skew-app}.
+If we take a middle perversity function on $\g$ and $H=G$ then we recover the perversely exotic t-structure on $D^G(\tsN)$ from \cite[Theorem 6.2.1]{BM}. \end{Corollary} \begin{proof} The first part follows exactly like in the proof of Theorem \ref{thm:skew-app}.
 When $p=0$ we recover the t-structure from \cite[Theorem 4.2]{BM} because our t-structure is braid positive and $\pi_*\colon D(\tsN) \rightarrow D(\sN)$ is t-exact by Corollary~\ref{cor:skew-app}.

-If we choose the middle perversity function on $\g$ then the induced perversity function on $\sN$ is also the middle perversity function.
-It follows again by Corollary~\ref{cor:skew-app} that $\pi_*\colon D(\tsN) \rightarrow D(\sN)$ is t-exact with respect to these t-structures.
-Thus we recover the perversely exotic t-structure on $D(\tsN)$. \end{proof}
+If we choose $H=G$ and a middle perversity function on $\g$ then the induced perversity function on $\sN \subset \g$ is also the middle perversity function.
+It follows again by Corollary~\ref{cor:skew-app} that $\pi_*\colon D^G(\tsN) \rightarrow D^G(\sN)$ is t-exact with respect to these t-structures.